How to Use A Nebulizer

 is a device that turns liquid medicine into a mist.
 As you breathe, the mist of medicine moves into your lungs.
-The medicine may be an antibiotic or other medicine for your lungs.
 The nebulizer is usually connected to a machine that pushes air through the nebulizer.
 The air helps turn the medicine into a mist.
 When a nebulizer is used it is called a breathing treatment or nebulizer treatment.

 - Your breathing gets worse after a treatment.